 Then there was the bench; the one that came with was not a typical Glimakra bench.
 But benches do not a loom make.
 I sit on an Oxaback bench by choice, but that does not turn Per into an Oxaback Cyrus.

 So, who is this loom I’ve been living with for the past two years?
-The bench might be a Gesta.
-But, it bears repeating that a bench does not a loom make.
 For now, I’ll just call him Per and describe him as a large Scandinavian loom.
 He’s my big countermarch loom, 135cm, with 10 shafts and treadles, and I still love him, quirks and all.

 We managed to customize the loom extension so that it would fit.
 Everyone at Vavstuga was so accommodating in making this happen.
 We made up solutions as we went along, adding blocks to the bottom of the extension uprights, and inserting a spacer between the uprights and the bolsters.
 Everything fits, and the add-ons are almost imperceptible.
 I even got into the act and cobbled together longer bolts for the bolsters, using threaded rods and locking hex nuts.